firebolt-db/firebolt-db.github.io/docs/general-reference/timestamptz-data-type.md

 ### Parquet
 {:.no_toc}

-`TIMESTAMPTZ` maps to Parquet's 64-bit signed integer `TIMESTAMP` type with the parameter `isAdjustedToUTC` set to `true` and `unit` set to `MICROS`, also representing the number of microseconds before or after `1970-01-01 00:00:00.000000 UTC`.
+`TIMESTAMPTZ` maps to Parquet's 64-bit signed integer `TIMESTAMP` type with the parameter `isAdjustedToUTC` set to `true` and `unit` set to `MICROS`, representing the number of microseconds before or after `1970-01-01 00:00:00.000000 UTC`.
+It's also possible to import into a `TIMESTAMPTZ` column from Parquet's 64-bit signed integer `TIMESTAMP` type with the parameter `isAdjustedToUTC` set to `true` and the `unit` set to `MILLIS` or `NANOS`.
+In this case, Firebolt implicitly extends or truncates to microsecond resolution.

 ### Avro
 {:.no_toc}

-`TIMESTAMPTZ` maps to Avro's 64-bit signed integer `timestamp-micros` type, also representing the number of microseconds before or after `1970-01-01 00:00:00.000000 UTC`.
+`TIMESTAMPTZ` maps to Avro's 64-bit signed integer "timestamp-micros" type, representing the number of microseconds before or after `1970-01-01 00:00:00.000000 UTC`.
+It's also possible to import into a `TIMESTAMPTZ` column from Avro's "timestamp-millis" type.

+### ORC

+It's not possible to directly import from ORC into a `TIMESTAMPTZ` column.
+The reason is that ORC's logical "TIMESTAMP" type is independent of a time zone requiring a possibly unintended time zone conversion for the import.
+Instead, you should first import into a `TIMESTAMPNTZ` column and then use the `AT TIME ZONE` expression to convert to `TIMESTAMPTZ`.

 ## Data pruning